martinthomson/wt-session-limits/draft-thomson-webtrans-session-limit.md

 --- abstract

-Limits to how a WebTransport session uses QUIC resources like streams or data can help limit the effect that one WebTransport session has on other users of the same HTTP/3 connection.
+Limits to how a WebTransport session uses QUIC resources like streams or data can help limit the effect that one WebTransport session has on other uses of the same HTTP/3 connection.
+This describes mechanisms for limiting the number of streams and quantity of data that can be consumed by each WebTransport session.

 --- middle